zero-meta/EasyClangComplete/README.md

 [![MIT licensed][img-mit]](./LICENSE)
 [![Gitter][img-gitter]][gitter]

+*Seems OSX build are misbehaving on Travis-CI side*

 This plugin aims to provide easy-to-use, minimal-setup autocompletions for C++ for Sublime Text 3.
 [Support](#support-it) it if you like it.